Guide - The Best of Park City

 Park City Mountain and Deer Valley Resort both offer excellent beginner programs, though they differ in character.
 Park City Mountain provides a larger, more varied experience with extensive beginner terrain across multiple base areas.
 Deer Valley limits daily skier numbers and prohibits snowboarding, creating a more controlled environment that many first-timers appreciate.

-What to ask about: Multi-day lesson packages, which typically offer better value and continuity than single sessions.
+What to ask about: Multi-day lesson packages, which typically offer better value, continuity, and retention than single sessions.

 Local Insight: Book mid-week morning lessons—slopes are quieter and instructors can give more attention.
-Half-day sessions work better than full days for beginners; fatigue steepens the learning curve.
+Half-day sessions work better than full days for beginners; fatigue increases the learning curve and reduces muscle memory.

 Create Your Free Park City Guide →